|Trinomial name:||Zea mays subsp. mays|

 You have three varieties of Sweet corns: the Super Sweet Corn, Sugar improved and Normal.
 The Sucrose content in each corn varies, so the taste and consistency of each corn is different.
 The sweeter types keep their sweetness for a lengthier time following harvest.

 Lochief’ –sugar type (Midseason normal) – yellow.

 Silver Queen’ -Sugar variety (normal sugar) – white.
-Resist certain bacterial disease,.
+Resist certain bacterial diseases.

 Challenger Crisp n Sweet’ super sweet variety, high yielding yellow, resist certain disease.